-People often develop fatty liver disease first, which is a buildup of fat in the liver, which then leads to alcoholic hepatitis and then to cirrhosis which is the final stage of liver disease caused by Alcoholism.
+People often develop fatty liver disease first of the symptoms of alcoholism, which is a buildup of fat in the liver, which then leads to alcoholic hepatitis and then to cirrhosis which is the final stage of liver disease caused by Alcoholism.

 Alcohol can have a profound impact on the brain both with short term and long term drinking behavior.
 Chronic drinking causes memory problems and difficulty processing information.
 The brains of heavy drinkers actually shrink and they can develop problems such as Wernicke-Korsakoff Syndrome or “wet brain”.